July 13, 2010

 Summary:

 Dryline/Coldfront setup across North Dakota/South Dakota into Minnesota.
 Targeted Aberdeen, SD initially for area with better instability.
-Target failed to initiate by late afternoon so went after tornado warned supercell that had been ongoing for hours in central North Dakota.
+Target failed to initiate by late afternoon so went ever tornado warned supercell that had been ongoing for hours in central North Dakota.
 Intercepted right on ND/MN border near Abercrombie noting HP structure.
 Followed storm into Otter Trail county MN until nightfall, noting photogenic structure, but nothing close to a tornado.

 Crew and Equipment: